Brits lose their minds over American interpretation of a Full English Breakfast

 Most breakfast lovers, like the morning meal with all the trimmings and more, including a fried egg, sausages and bacon cooked in a sizzling frying pan.

-Then of course there's the tinned baked beans and a slice of toast and maybe even a hashbrowns or two.
+Then of course there's the tinned baked beans and a slice of toast and maybe even a hashbrown or two.

-But the Times recipe, which they describe as "very untraditional" has taken an alternative and controversial, approach to the traditional recipe that has been past down from families.
+But the Times recipe, which they describe as "very untraditional" has taken an alternative and controversial, approach to the traditional recipe that has been passed down by families.

-Instead, the Times, use just on a baking tray in the oven, with ingredients that include mushrooms in Worcestershire sauce, sausages, bacon, tomatoes and toast.
+Instead, the Times, use just one a baking tray in the oven, with ingredients that include mushrooms in Worcestershire sauce, sausages, bacon, tomatoes and toast.

-Brits loose their minds over American interpretation of a Full English Breakfast
+Brits lose their minds over American interpretation of a Full English Breakfast

 Although the recipe might not seem that bad to many, it hasn't gone down completely well for many passionate Brits that swear by the Full English.